MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-mobile-app.md

-<properties
+---
-   pageTitle="Use the Microsoft Flow mobile app | Microsoft Flow" description="Learn how to use the Microsoft Flow mobile app to create and manage flows." services="" suite="flow" documentationCenter="na" authors="msftman" manager="anneta" editor="" tags="" featuredVideoId="o80hRMpb0_4" courseDuration="8m"/>
+title: Use the Microsoft Flow mobile app | Microsoft Docs
+description: Learn how to use the Microsoft Flow mobile app to create and manage flows.

-<tags
-   ms.service="flow"
-   ms.devlang="na"
-   ms.topic="get-started-article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="08/15/2017"
-   ms.author="deonhe"/>
+services: ''
+suite: flow
+documentationcenter: na
+author: msftman
+manager: anneta
+editor: ''
+tags: ''
+featuredvideoid: o80hRMpb0_4
+courseduration: 8m

+ms.service: flow
+ms.devlang: na
+ms.topic: get-started-article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 08/15/2017
+ms.author: deonhe

+---
-# Use the Microsoft Flow mobile app #
+# Use the Microsoft Flow mobile app
 In this lesson, we'll be covering the Microsoft Flow mobile app and its capabilities.
 From the mobile app, you can access these features: **Activity Feed**, **Browsing**, **Buttons**, and **Managing Flows**.

 First, you’ll need to **download** and **install** the Microsoft Flow app from your app store.